-Does taking atomoxetine in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking atomoxetine in pregnancy cause long-term problems in behavior or learning for the child?

 Studies have not been done to see if atomoxetine can cause behavior or learning issues for the child.

 There are no studies on the use of atomoxetine while breastfeeding.
-You and your healthcare providers should discuss the benefits and risks of staying on this medication.
+If breastfeeding and taking the medication, and you suspect the baby has any symptoms such as excess sedation, contact the child’s healthcare provider.
 Be sure to talk to your healthcare providers about all your breastfeeding questions.

 If a male takes atomoxetine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-Studies have not been done to see if atomoxetine could increase the chance of birth defects.
+Studies have not been done to see if atomoxetine could affect male fertility or increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.